 As of now, Amex Membership Rewards, Chase Ultimate Rewards, and Citi ThankYou are the “big three” currencies.
 Barclays has also tried to introduce a transferable points currency with the new Barclay Arrival Premier, but that hasn’t been very popular, and it seems like they’re regrouping, as the card isn’t open to new members at the moment.

 Well, today Capital One has announced that they’re introducing a transferable points currency, and the details are super exciting.

-Capital One miles will be transferable to airlines!
+Capital One miles will be transferable to select airlines and hotels!

 Those who earn Venture miles or Spark miles will soon be able to transfer their miles to 14 travel loyalty programs, including popular options like Air Canada Aeroplan, Avianca LifeMiles, Etihad Guest, Air France-KLM Flying Blue, and more.
 This new feature is expected to go live in early December.

 As the program has evolved, there are now 17 loyalty programs that Capital One has partnered with:

 |Air France/KLM Flying Blue|